Jethro K. Lieberman

 Along the way, Professor Lieberman has also pursued a career as an author.
 His first book was published when he was a third-year law student, and since then he has published more than 25 others.
 Two of them, The Litigious Society (Basic Books, 1981) and The Enduring Constitution(West and Harper & Row, 1987), have won the American Bar Association’s top literary prize, the Silver Gavel, and one of his books, The Complete CB Handbook (Avon, 1976), which he wrote in three weeks during the height of the CB radio craze, wound up on a Publisher’s Weekly best-sellers list.
 His books also cover legal ethics, business and constitutional law, and writing, including Crisis at the Bar (Norton, 1978), A Practical Companion to the Constitution: How the Supreme Court Has Ruled on Issues from Abortion to Zoning (University of California Press, 1999), and The Lawyer’s Guide to Writing Well (University of California Press, revised paperback edition, 2002).
 His most recent works are Liberalism Undressed (Oxford University Press, 2012), a political and legal analysis of the concept of harm, and Jumpstart Constitutional Law (Wolters Kluwer Law & Business), just published in September 2013, for students beginning their constitutional law courses.

 Professor Lieberman lives in Ardsley, New York, with his wife Jo, where he publishes occasional pamphlets as proprietor of a private press.
 His introduction to type and printing began early in his childhood: he learned to set type at the age of nine in his father’s print shop.
-He is the proud owner of one of the world’s most famous printing presses still in private hands, the Kelmscott/Goudy Albion iron hand press, originally used by William Morris in 1896 to publish the book known today as the Kelmscott Chaucer.
+For many years he was the proud owner of one of the world’s most famous printing presses still in private hands, the Kelmscott/Goudy Albion iron hand press, originally used by William Morris in 1896 to publish the book known today as the Kelmscott Chaucer.
 The press was brought to the United States in 1924 by Frederic W. Goudy, the preeminent American type designer.
+In December 2013 the press was sold at auction to the Rochester Institute of Technology to become part of its graphic arts collection with the understanding that it would be put to use by students and other letterpress printers.
+See here for The New York Times story on the auction.
 If you want to see a remnant of the old typography, drop by Professor Lieberman’s office and take a look at the antique coffee table inset with real lead type from the early twentieth century.

 Jumpstart Constitutional Law., Wolters Kluwer Law & Business, 2013.